SirWojtek/ProductDevelopmentProject/README.md

 docker build -t zappa .
 ```

-After that, you can enter a previously created image using `enter-dev.sh`.
+After that, you can enter it using `enter-dev.sh`.

 When you are inside a container, you should source `virtualenv` first:
 ```